cocktail828/go-tools/pkg/mapset/README.md

 // Alternatively a set of structs mySet := mapset.NewSet[myStruct]()

-// Lastly a set that can hold anything using the any or empty interface keyword: interface{}.
+// Lastly a set that can hold anything using the any or empty interface keyword: any.
 This is effectively removes type safety. mySet := mapset.NewSet[any]()
 ```